 Young people have always encountered bullying, but cyberbullying—bullying that occurs in electronic format—has become more prevalent than ever before.
 This phenomenon is more common due to the universal use of social media sites, such as Facebook and Snapchat, and messaging as integral parts of the social interaction among kids.
 What many don't realize is that cyberbullying can lead to criminal charges.

-This article discusses cyberbullying laws in Tennessee.
+This article discusses Tennessee's criminal laws that prohibit acts of cyberharassment and cyberstalking, as well as state-mandated anti-bullying policies for schools.
 For information about cyberbullying in general, see Teen Cyberbullying and Harassment.

-So, sending an annoying or alarming text message, for example, is a form of harassment under Tennessee law
+Sending an annoying or alarming text message, for example, is a form of harassment under Tennessee law.